NicholasM0rris/Basic_Image_Detection_2018/PS2/README.txt

 Hey.

-This was designed for simple environments
+This was designed for simple environments.
+It achieved 100% of marks in simple environments.

 Each of part B is separated into its own folder.
 Add all images you want (AND NO MORE OR LESS - preferably 25) to the same location as the python file and simply run the python file.
 It will check all images with PNG <- PNG and PNG only no JPG etc and write new images in the same folder completeing the task.
 In each folder is a results folder for all 25 simple images already detected.

+The functionality includes dectecting cards, determining their pixel location, their pose in XY and the distance between the cards.
+The results that the program was designed for can be found in the Results folder

 Libraries required: